simonbates/procdraw-old/README.md

 * GLEW
 * GLM

-You can build Procdraw and run the tests with these steps:
+You can build Procdraw and run the tests using CMake:

 ```
 $ mkdir build